 On May 12, 2023, Aspen Group, Inc. completed a private offering of \$12.4 million aggregate principal amount of 15% Senior Secured Debentures ("Debentures") due 2026 of which \$11.0 million was funded and the remainder recorded as debt discount.
-A portion of the proceeds from these Debentures was used to repay the outstanding borrowings under the \$5 million Credit Facility and to pay expenses associated with this offering; the remaining proceeds will be used for working capital needs and need to fund a \$2.0 million restricted cash reserve required by the agreement.
-The Company also reimbursed the investors for expenses incurred in relation to any legal expenses, due diligence and investment documentation of \$90,000.
+A portion of the proceeds from these Debentures was used to repay the outstanding borrowings under the \$5 million Credit Facility and to pay expenses associated with this offering; the remaining proceeds will be used for working capital needs and to fund a \$2.0 million restricted cash reserve required by the agreement.
+The Company also reimbursed the investors \$90,000 for legal, due diligence and investment documentation expenses.
 The Debentures mature on May 12, 2026 unless earlier redeemed.
 After the discount, fees, expenses, repayment of the 2018 Revolving Credit Facility, and the funding of the \$2.0 million reserve, \$3.4 million was made available to the Company as unrestricted cash.

-The investors also received warrants to purchase 2.2 million shares of common stock, representing 8% of the outstanding common stock at closing, at an exercise price of \$0.01 per share.
+The investors also received warrants to purchase 2.2 million shares of common stock, representing 6% of the outstanding common stock at closing, at an exercise price of \$0.01 per share.
 These warrants have a three-year term and contain anti-dilution protection.

 The Company may prepay the Debentures any time after May 12, 2024 at 105%.
 The Debentures accrue interest at a rate of 15% per annum, payable monthly, subject to increase to 20% upon the occurrence of an event of default.
-The Debentures contain covenants, that require the Company to (1) maintain \$2 million of restricted cash; (2) have at least \$20 million of student accounts receivable at all times; and (3) meet enumerated quarterly revenue and quarterly Adjusted EBITDA amounts.
+The 15% Debentures contain covenants that require the Company to maintain \$2.0 million of restricted cash, maintain at least \$20.0 million of accounts receivable at all times, and maintain enumerated quarterly revenue and quarterly Adjusted EBITDA amounts, which is defined as EBITDA excluding: (1) stock-based compensation; and (2) non-recurring charges or gains.